NuLink-network/docs/product/eth_account.md

 There are several ways to install Geth, including through the package manager, downloading the pre-built package, running as a docker container, or building from the downloaded source code.
 Please refer  [here](https://geth.ethereum.org/docs/install-and-build/installing-geth) for more details regarding Geth Installation.

-After you install Geth, you can export the keystore file to your local storage.
-You need to remember the keystore file path and account address for later use.
+After installing Geth, it will save the keystore file to the local storage.
+Please remember the keystore file path and account address for later use.

 ## Example on Ubuntu